flonotter/Comparing-Classifiers/README.md

 Methodology
 The project follows these key steps:

+Data Loading:
-Data Loading: Importing the dataset and initial exploration.
+Importing the dataset and initial exploration.

-Data Exploration and Preprocessing: Including missing value checks, feature scaling, and encoding categorical variables.
+Data Exploration and Preprocessing:
+Including missing value checks, feature scaling, and encoding categorical variables.
 Model Building and Evaluation: Implementing and evaluating the performance of different classifiers:
 K-Nearest Neighbors (KNN)
 Logistic Regression
 Decision Trees
 Support Vector Machines (SVM)

-Key Findings and Insights
+Key Findings and Insights:
 The performance of each classifier was evaluated based on metrics such as accuracy, precision, recall, and F1-score.

 Insights and Analysis: